MarinaGeorgieva/PyChess/README.md

 # PyChess
-Course project for the Python course in FMI

-PyChess is a simple chess game between two players.
+PyChess is a simple chess game between two players on different computers.